shapedthought/vcli/README.md

 # veeamcli

-Early stages of a Veeam CLI project.
+Early stages of a Veeam Report CLI project.

 NOTE: This is not an official Veeam tool and is provided under the MIT license.

-This is project is also in the early stages of development, there maybe future breaking changes.

 ## What is it?